A Brief Guide to the South Island

 A photography option unique to summer is the colourful lupins, which start flowering in early November and usually peak at the beginning of December.
 These can be found in a few places throughout the middle of the island (sometimes in places they shouldn’t be – they’re a weed species), but are most famous around the Tekapo area.
 Check out my A Brief Guide to Lupins for more info.

 The snow line is drifting upwards rapidly, making access into the mountains much easier if you’re looking to tramp (hike).
 The Aoraki – Mt Cook area has some amazing day walks set among our highest peaks, such as the Hooker Valley track and Sealy Tarns.
 My A Brief Guide to Aoraki/Mt Cook National Park has lots more details!

 Beaches are of course popular if you like to mix your photography with other leisure.
 The top of the South in the Nelson, Abel Tasman National Park, and Golden Bay regions has endless beaches of golden sand set against sparkling turquoise water.

 The temperature starts dropping noticeably throughout March, which coupled with shortening daylight hours and the first dusting of snow on the alps, certainly gives the clear impression that winter is on its way.
-That said, the weather is usually fairly pleasant and there’s often long stretches of settled weather, interspersed with the occasional storm front from the west or south.
+That said, the weather is usually fairly pleasant and there’s often long stretches of settled weather (a great time for water reflections – see my A Brief Guide), interspersed with the occasional storm front from the west or south.
 It’s a tough call, but autumn is probably my favourite time of year for both adventures and photography.

 Daylight hours are at their shortest, so if you enjoy your sleep like me, life as a photographer becomes a lot easier!
 Again using our reference point of Christchurch, at the winter solstice (21st June) the sun will be rising at 8:00 and setting at 17:00.